-The village is quiet, with one main street, a newish chalet and a few basic hotels.
+Baregès is a small, authentic mountain village, with one main street, a newish chalet and a few basic hotels.
 The lift base is at Tournaboup, 4km up the valley and served by ski bus, though with good conditions you can ski back to the village.
-The slopes span widely across four major sectors, with contrasting treelined runs above Barèges and open bowl skiing towards La Mongie.
-The whole area is best suited to intermediates, but there are some gentle greens for novices and decent unexploited off-piste.
-There are several interesting descents from the Pic du Midi observatory cable car, which has opened to off-piste skiers.
-The Pyrenees are serious mountains; they are also attractively French and while it is true that the resorts can't compete in terms of size of ski area with the mega-resorts of the Three Valleys or Paradiski, they have considerable attractions - price, Gallic charm and fewer crowds to name three.
+La Mongie on the other hand is a 1970s purpose-built resort which whilst still quiet, is slightly livelier than Baregès.
+The bar at Le Schuss in the centre of town is always busy and L'Igloo bar is another good option which is popular with locals.
+While Le Grand Tourmalet can't compete in terms of size of ski area with the mega-resorts of the Three Valleys or Paradiski, it has considerable attractions - price, Gallic charm and fewer crowds to name three.

 For further information visit the Le Grand Tourmalet website.